Nitin12-lab/retail_Customer_Segmentation/README.md

 This project focuses on identifying major customer segments for a **UK-based online retail business** that primarily sells unique, all-occasion gifts to both individual customers and wholesalers.
 The dataset spans transactions from **01/12/2009 and 09/12/2011**, offering a rich opportunity to analyze customer behavior and uncover actionable insights.
 For this analysis, I have only considered 1 year's data i.e., '01/12/2009 - 09/12/2010'.

+The dataset used for this analysis is publicly available and can be accessed [here](https://archive.ics.uci.edu/ml/datasets/online+retail).

 ![Image](https://github.com/user-attachments/assets/5086045f-04bf-4384-b292-3afce15d7630)

 ---